-Along with my peers, friends and family I raised money to help buy an Assistant dog.
-I sometimes find myself in uncomfortable and dangerous situations.
-Having the help of my dog will benefit my independence and quality of life.
-She will improve mylife for the better.
+44 Along with my peers, friends and family I raised money to help buy an Assistant dog.
+I sometimes find myself in uncomfortable and dangerous situations so within the help of my dog it will benefit my independence and quality of life.
+She will improve my life for the better.